FAQ

 4. How do I apply?

-5. How are applicants selected?
+5. How are applications selected?

 6. What is covered in the trip fee?

-7. How does the NGO profit from a TGL Trip?
+7. How does the NGO profit from a TGL trip?

 8. Where do the profits go?